hamid-kamalpour/jsdbcore/README.md

 Replace the path_to_jsdbcore.js for the path to the JSDbCore.js file.

 #### Setup your database
+##### Some Configurations changed, look the index.html example to configurate your database.
 The first thing you have to do is setup your database configuration.
 Let's create a database that will be used in the following examples.
 This examples use as base a noSQL database, if you want to know more how objects are storaged in this database,